-The Palace of Fine Arts was built in 1915 for the Panama Pacific International fair and was intended as a temporary building along with many other buildings in the same vicinity of the Marina District.
+The Palace of Fine Arts was built in 1915 for the Panama Pacific International fair and was intended as a temporary building along with many other buildings in the same vicinity in the Marina District.
 When the Exposition ended, all of the other buildings were torn down except the Palace.
 It has been used for various purposes mostly involving art for many years.
 However, since the building was built to only be up for one year, it was starting to fall apart.
-Cheap materials were used for these reasons.
+Cheap and light weight materials were used for these reasons.
 Eventually, the decision was made to basically tear it down and rebuild it, which occurred between 1964 and 1974.
 Stronger and more long lasting materials were used in the reconstruction and some of the art work and statues were kept and redone.
 Steel reinforcements replaced the original wood and plaster from the old building making it more permanent.
 Now the building attracts tourists from all over the world and also serves as a great wedding venue.
 For us, it is a wonderful place to bring our clients after their San Francisco city hall wedding.
 On any given Saturday in the summer, it is not unusual to see at least 6 newlywed couples wandering the grounds with their wedding photographers.
 Parking can be difficult on the weekends, but not too bad during the week.

 City Hall Bride with north facing window in San Francisco